shreyaaaa18/Customer-Churn-Analysis/README.md

 # 📉 Customer Churn Analysis

 A complete end-to-end data science project predicting customer churn for a telecom company using machine learning.
-Built as part of a data analytics portfolio targeting Werkstudent roles in Germany.

 ---